DanielAvdar/pandas-pyarrow/README.md

 ## Purposes

-- Simplify the conversion between pandas pyarrow and numpy backends.
+- Simplify the conversion process between pandas' pyarrow and numpy backends.
-- Allow seamlessly switch to pyarrow pandas backend, even for problematic dtypes such float16 or db-dtypes.
+- Provide seamless integration with the pyarrow pandas backend, even for challenging dtypes such as float16 or db-dtypes.
-- dtype standardization for db-dtypes used by bigquery python sdk.
+- Standardize dtypes for db-dtypes used by the BigQuery Python SDK.

-example:
+### Example:

 ```python
 import pandas as pd